Google Translate Disclaimer

 Under The Saskatchewan Employment Act,you have three basic rights:

 Rights and Responsibilities in the Workplace provides information about employers', workers' and supervisors' health and safety rights and responsibilities at work.
 You will also find information about the steps for resolving an occupational health and safety concern.

 The Saskatchewan Employment Act (the Act) requires employers to give all new, inexperienced, and transferred workers a basic health and safety orientation.
 Orientation is the process of introducing workers to their co-workers, work areas and jobs.
 Employers must also provide workers with ongoing training during their employment, as needed, to protect the workers' health and safety.
 Ongoing training should address changes in the workplace such as using new equipment and safe work procedures.
 It is always a good idea for an employer to keep a written record of all training and orientation provided to workers.

-The Health and Safety Orientation and Training Guide for Employers provides guidance to employers and supervisors about how to orientate and train workers.
+WorkSafe Saskatchewan's Health and Safety of Workers Orientation Guide provides guidance to employers and supervisors about how to orientate and train workers.

 A job safety analysis (JSA) is used to integrate healthy and safe practices into a job task (e.g., safely changing a car's oil).
 In a JSA, each basic step of a job task is broken down and analyzed to identify potential hazards.
 Then, recommendations are made about the safest way to do the job task.
 A recommendation might include adding a step, modifying a step or removing a step from the job task.

 Visit the Canadian Centre for Occupational Health and Safety for a step-by-step guide to completing a JSA, including questions to consider and sample forms.

 We need your feedback to improve saskatchewan.ca.
 Help us improve